 | Account Clerk II

-Tax Sales are Judicial, commonly known as Free & Clear Sale, in March and Upset Sale in September and Repository sale held monthly.
+Tax Sales are Judicial, commonly known as Free & Clear Sale, Upset Sale held in September and Repository sale held monthly.

 Distribution for monies collected are made monthly to taxing districts.